 Once investors realise how they can mitigate the perception of ESG risk by applying responsible investment approaches to emerging market investments, they can reap the financial and reputational rewards of gaining exposure to growing economies while creating long-term impact.

 The report, "Must ESG be bad news for emerging markets?", explores whether "ESG" is, as critics suggest, a mere means for financial companies to manage risks and charge higher fees, or a valuable tool for tackling some of the globe's urgent challenges.
 The report also discusses how funding flows can be directed into the markets that need it the most.

 When should business take a stand?

-The report "When should business take a stand?" explores how in recent years expectations on companies to engage in social and political debates have risen sharply, and that have exposed businesses to the risk of backlash from politicians, consumers and employees.
-Investors are also making new demands, but many are wary about chief executives weighing in on public controversies.
+The report "When should business take a stand?" explores how in recent years expectations on companies to engage in social and political debates have risen sharply, and have exposed businesses to the risk of political, consumer, employee and wider stakeholder backlash.
+The report further considers how companies would benefit from putting in place specific guidelines on corporate political engagement.

+The rise of the PBC has been a striking phenomenon, but such alternative structures are still exceptions to the rule, and many people in business and investment remain confused about their exact meaning.
 The third report in the Moral Money Forum series cuts through the complexities and illuminates a trend that looks likely to become more important to all of us, whether we are acting as an investor or consumer.

 Measuring what matters

-The second report in the series, "Measuring what matters", asks whether current ESG reporting frameworks are truly measuring companies' impact on people or the planet.
+The second report in the series, "Measuring what matters", explores whether current ESG reporting frameworks are truly measuring companies' impact on people or the planet.
 With stakeholder capitalism forcing companies to adjust their single-minded focus on investors, things have become more complicated.
 How should we assess a company's social and environmental impact?
-And with most investors having accepted that environmental, social and governance factors affect their returns, what data should they be demanding?
+And with most investors having accepted that environmental, social and governance factors affect their financial returns, what data should they be demanding?

 Long-term view in a short-term world